coobyHQ/odoo_hosting_tools/scripts/git/2_copy_to_addon_folders/readme.md

 And there are several scripts to automate the update of the addons.

-The master server for the addons handling is our Staging server 159.69.19.208.
+The master server for the addons handling is our Staging server xx.xx.xx.xx.

 ### Master Server module update
 Master server module repositories can be updated according the workflow.